lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

   content that the RA/CA requires to generate respInfo.
 If type is not set, reqInfo MUST also be omitted.

-The RA/CA can return the requested nonce in a nonceResponse message together with information specific to the generation of the Evidence.
-The nonceResponse message has the following fields:
+The RA/CA can return the requested nonce in a nonce response message together with information specific to the generation of the Evidence.
+The nonce response message has the following fields:

 - nonce: This field contains the nonce.
-In the ASN.1 encoding, it is an octet string between 8 and 64 bytes.
-If the RA/CA does not want to or cannot return a nonce using the ASN.1 encoding, this field contains a zero-length octet string.
-EST reports such failures using HTTP or CoAP error responses as described in {{EST}}.
+The length of the nonce SHOULD be as requested in the len field.
 - expiry: In this optional field, the RA/CA can specify the validity period of the nonce in seconds as an integer value.
 The nonce can be used during this period; the response therefore needs to be conveyed promptly.
 - type: In this optional field, the RA/CA can specify the type of the respInfo structure.
-The RA/CA MAY copy the value from the type field in the nonceRequest.
-The decision to populate the respInfo with a type field will depend on the specification associated with the OID listed in the type field of the nonceRequest.
-If the type field is present in both the nonceRequest and the nonceResponse, the two values MUST match.
+The decision to populate the respInfo with a type field will depend on the specification associated with the OID listed in the type field of the nonce request message.
+If the type field is present in both the nonce request and the nonce response message content, the two values MUST match.

 - respInfo: If type is set, this optional field MUST contain the type-specific content requested by the end entity for generating the Evidence.
 If type is not set, respInfo MUST also be omitted.

+If a specific length was requested, the RA/CA MUST provide a nonce of that size.

 This document does not further specify the content of the reqInfo and respInfo structures; those structures must be defined elsewhere.
 Each definition must